310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Hajime %}
 Hehe, you’re still half-asleep.

-… Could we talk for a bit?
+…Could we talk for a bit?
 {% endbubble %}

 {% bubble Tomoya %}